285424336/CppLib/README.md

 It is not a complete project, only include the lib src codes, and examples.
 You can look at the <lib name>/doc for more information of the lib, and <lib name>/doc/sample for the sample code of the lib.

 If you have any questions, feel free to contact me.

+TEST:
+Every lib a simple test with VS2015 and gun with c++11.